CitizensFoundation/policy-synth/agents/docs/src/vectorstore/rootCauseWebPage.md

 # RootCauseWebPageVectorStore

 This class is responsible for managing the storage and retrieval of web page vectors related to root causes in a Weaviate vector database.
-It extends the `PolicySynthAgentBase` class, providing methods to interact with the Weaviate schema, perform CRUD operations on web page data, and query the database for web pages based on various criteria.
+It extends the `PolicySynthScAgentBase` class, providing methods to interact with the Weaviate schema, perform CRUD operations on web page data, and query the database for web pages based on various criteria.

 ## Properties